cca/koha_patron_import/readme.md

 CCA's outline of adding new patrons before the semester:

-- Run Informer report to get new student list in CSV format
+- Download JSON from "CCA Integrations" Google Cloud
-- Use "create-student-csv.py" to convert the Informer output into Koha's CSV schema
+- Use "create-koha-csv.py" to convert the Informer output into Koha's CSV schema
 - [Batch import the patron CSV](https://library-staff.cca.edu/cgi-bin/koha/tools/import_borrowers.pl) on Koha's staff side

+Formerly, we used separate scripts for faculty and student accounts.
+The data source was also Informer reports (for students) and SQL queries on the Portal database (for faculty), but now we use integrations data straight from Workday.

 ## Setup